kpuddester/kpuddester/README.md

 ### Hi there 👋

-I’m currently learning Enterprise Web Development at College of the North Atlantic.
+I’m currently learning Enterprise Web Development at College of the North Atlantic.<br>
-I'vw been working as a Web Developer since 2007.
+I've been working as a Web Developer since 2007.

 <!--
 **kpuddester/kpuddester** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.